HopES Sarcoma Trial

 Pain off and on in the affected area, which may be worse at night

 Swelling, which may start weeks after the pain

 What Are Clinical Trials?

 Clinical trials are research studies that investigate new treatments or new combinations of treatments.
 Sarcoma clinical trials are necessary to determine whether new treatments developed in the laboratory are beneficial to people living with Ewing’s and sarcomas cancers.
-The Food and Drug Administration (FDA) reviews and analyzes data from successful clinical trials to determine whether an experimental treatment should be approved for a specific disease or disorder.
+The Food and Drug Administration (FDA) reviews and analyzes data from clinical trials to determine whether an investigational treatment should be approved for a specific disease or disorder.

 Will I Benefit From Participating?

 The study medicine is an investigational cancer metabolism-based compound and you may or may not achieve a clinical benefit.
 By participating in the HopES Sarcoma Study, you may: